ionic-team/stencil-site/src/docs/framework-integration/angular.md

     angularOutputTarget({
       componentCorePackage: 'your-stencil-library-package-name',
       directivesProxyFile: '../angular-workspace/projects/component-library/src/lib/stencil-generated/components.ts',
+      directivesArrayFile: '../angular-workspace/projects/component-library/src/lib/stencil-generated/index.ts',
     }),
   ],
 };
 ```

 > The `directivesProxyFile` is the relative path to the file that will be generated with all of the Angular component wrappers.
 You will replace the file path to match your project's structure and respective names.
 You can generate any file name instead of `components.ts`.

+> The `directivesArrayFile` is the relative path to the file that will be generated with a constant of all the Angular component wrappers.
+This constant can be used to easily declare and export all the wrappers.

 You can now build your Stencil component library to generate the component wrappers.